ed-syspertec/Virtel/docs/manuals/virtel/Virtel456UG/User_Guide.rst

 USER-SECURITY-PROFILE
     Information from the user’s RACF profile is copied to the table variable.
 When USER-SECURITY-PROFILE is specified, item represents the name of a field in the RACF user profile.
 The supported fields are listed below.
 NEW-PASSTICKET-FOR-TRANSACTION
     Generate a PassTicket allowing the current USERID.
 If the generation fails, the NOT-FOUND condition will be raised.
-This condition can be tested by means of the “IF$”, page 177 instruction.
+This condition can be tested by means of the “IF$” <#_V456UG_177 instruction.

 item
     When class is HTTP-HEADER, the following standard HTTP headers, described in RFC2616, may be specified: